New York City Attorneys Guide Clients Through the Naturalization Process

 - Naturalization of military personnel — If you are or have been in the U.S. armed forces and have established residence in the United States, you may apply for naturalization.
 Eligibility is available to those who have served honorably for at least one year during peacetime or during periods of hostility.
 Though the U.S. Citizenship and Immigration Services (USCIS) has had representatives on several installations, there have been steps taken to limit this program, including a reduction in the number of military naturalizations and closing of overseas offices, so it’s important to have a strong advocate on your side.

 Even if you have been targeted for deportation, we will investigate your situation thoroughly to see if you might be able to pursue an adjustment in status that might eventually lead to citizenship.

 Strong advocates counsel applicants on citizenship filings and tests

 The path to naturalized U.S. citizenship includes the preparation of documents, biometric analysis and a thorough review of one’s ability to live productively within the United States.
 No matter what makes up the basis of your naturalization application, we’ll make sure that you are prepared for the documentary requirements, fingerprinting, interview, English proficiency examination and U.S. civics test.
 We know how complicated and intimidating these standards can seem, but our immigration attorneys and staff speak numerous languages and focus on easing your burden at every stage to maximize the likelihood that you will be taking the Oath of Allegiance.

 Schedule an appointment with a New York naturalization lawyer

-Pollack, Pollack, Isaac & DeCicco, LLP advises clients from around the world on naturalization proceedings and other concerns relating to U.S. immigration.
+Pollack, Pollack, Isaac & DeCicco, LLP advises clients from around the world on citizenship and naturalization proceedings and other concerns relating to U.S. immigration.
 To schedule a consultation at our Manhattan, Brooklyn or Peekskill office, please call 212-203-4795 or contact us online.